brikis98/yevgeniy-brikman-homepage/_posts/2023-06-29-cant-hurt-me.md

 **Cookie jar**

 Get a journal and write down all the obstacles you've overcome and all the tough things you've accomplished in your life that you're proud of.
 This is your metaphorical cookie jar.
-The next time things get tough, you can reach into this jar, and take out a "cookie"‚Äîtake out a memory‚Äîas a reminder that you've gotten through tough things before, and use it to push you forward, and help you get through the current tough situation.
+The next time things get tough, you can reach into this jar, and take out a "cookie"—take out a memory—as a reminder that you've gotten through tough things before, and use it to push you forward, and help you get through the current tough situation.

 **Rating**: 5 stars